julien-muke/host-static-website-s3-amplify/README.md

 - [Create an AWS account](https://aws.amazon.com/)
 - Static website source code (html, css and javascript) used in the video can be found [here]()
-- Custom Domain with [Amazon Route 53](https://aws.amazon.com/getting-started/hands-on/get-a-domain/) or use a 3rd party domain registrar for example [Hostinger](https://www.hostinger.com/)
+- (Optional) Custom Domain with [Amazon Route 53](https://aws.amazon.com/getting-started/hands-on/get-a-domain/) or use a 3rd party domain registrar for example [Hostinger](https://www.hostinger.com/)

 ## <a name="steps">☑️ Steps</a>